Are you looking for a litter box for your ferret?

 The second option is the rectangular litter pan.
 To make sure you have the right choice, you have to keep in mind that at least one side has to be lower than the others.

 Usually, it is one of the shorter sides while the longer ones are higher.
-Rectangular litter pans a good option if you have many ferrets.
-Those large ferret litter boxes you can put them in the cage or in the corner of the room.
+Rectangular litter pans are a good option if you have many ferrets.
+Those large ferret litter boxes can be put in the cage or in the corner of the room.
+I would recommend them for outside of the cage since they are much larger than triangle ones.

 Good Ferret Litter Box Material